 THE ISLAND

 With its complex ecosystems, South Andros is home to many natural wonders: wildlife, marine life and geographical formations.
 Measuring 190 miles long, the Andros Barrier Reef is the world’s third-largest barrier reef (after Australia’s Great Barrier Reef and Central America Belize Barrier Reef) and runs parallel to the eastern coast of the island.
-Dispersed throughout and unique to the island is the world’s largest collection of blue holes, geological underwater structures that are a must-see for all diving enthusiasts.
-South Andros island and the surrounding areas are fascinating places to explore.
-Start your adventure by consulting with Caerula Mar’s Adventure Team.
+It is home to many species of fish and exotic coral.
+The Tongue of the Ocean is just off the eastern shore of South Andros with a seawall dropping to a depth of 6000 feet.
+There is something for every diving enthusiast.

 THE COMMUNITY